karlredman/Vimwiki-Gollum-Integration/README.md

 Most of this work is not my own.
 Rather I endeavor to document the process for integrating the various components that make a fairly complete wiki system for personal use.
 I've added some tools and a mock up wiki installation to get you started.

+**Note:** This is a short version of the documentation.
+Please see the [Extended documentation](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/docs/extended_readme.md) for more in depth information.

 ## Features:
 * All the features outlined on the [Gollum Wiki Home Page](https://github.com/gollum/gollum/wiki).